saucelabs/elemental-next/frontend/docs/updated-tips/27-parallel-tests/ruby.md

   - 'parallelization'
   - 'good test writing'
 level: 2
-category: 'performance'
+category: 'remote'
 language: ruby
 ---

-# How To Speed Up Your Tests With Parallelization
+# How to Speed Up Your Tests With Parallelization

 ## Intro